AlaaShurafa41/AlaaShurafa41/README.md

-💻 I'm a computer science student at An-Najah University, passionate about web development and learning new technologies.
+💻 I'm a CAP student at An-Najah University, passionate about web development and learning new technologies.

 ---